 BATON ROUGE, La.
-(WAFB) - Officials say the will not shut down the five surge testing sites between Ascension, East Baton Rouge, and Livingston parishes until 60,000 test kits have been used.
+(WAFB) - Officials say Wednesday, Aug.
+5 will be the last day federally funded COVID-19 surge testing sites will be open in Ascension, East Baton Rouge, and Livingston parishes.

 “This rapid increase in testing is one of the most important things we can do right now to protect public health and our local economy.
 Knowing if you have COVID-19 and what to do to prevent further spreading the virus will save lives and lessen the economic impact in our community,” said Mayor Broome.
 “I implore our residents to take advantage of these testing sites if they have symptoms or were exposed to COVID-19.”

 These sites are being stood up to help stamp out community spread.
 Currently, there are dramatic increases of COVID-19 cases and hospitalizations across the state, according to the Louisiana Department of Health (LDH).
 The biggest increase in cases continue to be in the 18 to 29 age group.
 There are also upticks in young people under 18 and in people aged 30 to 39.

 “Even people who have transportation challenges or who live in Baker or Zachary are able to access this, so we’ll be moving our mobile testing sites around, but our four fixed sites will be up and running somewhere between that August 2 and August 5 window,” said Hood.